 Each home is different and climate conditions range widely from place to place, so how much money a solar air heater shaves off your heating bill depends on the condition of your house and where you live.
 If your house is poorly sealed and insulated, installing a solar heat unit won't save very much energy; solar heated air leaks out just as quickly as conventionally heated air does.
 Solar air heaters do their best work in areas with long, cold, sunny winters.
 In warmer regions with short winters, designing the system to do double-duty for household water heating during the summer increases cost effectiveness and accelerates ROI.
 This is more complicated than adding solar room heating.
 It requires the addition of an air-to-water heat exchanger to the system.
 Some designs also require plumbing.
 Like the solar air heater, this is supplemental energy.
 It won't replace electricity or natural gas for water heating in most climates, but you can make it work to reduce the cost of this function.

-Find links for more energy saving innovations on the next page.
+Find links for more energy saving innovations below.